Feeling overwhelmed by the drastic and widespread amount of change worldwide? You’re not alone.

 Digital Disruption: Friend, Not Foe

-Throughout history, we have seen hesitation and reluctance regarding drastic changes.
-But how do we react now that change characterises our day-to-day work and life processes?
+Throughout history, we have witnessed hesitation and reluctance when faced with drastic changes.
+But in our current landscape, where change permeates our daily work and life processes, we must adapt.

 About the Author: